 I never did.
 I think that being a professional is just accepting that [fear is] part of what you’re signing up for.
 It’s always there.
 It’s ever-present.
 It’s like my little buddy in the passenger seat.
 Fear, insecurity, and doubt.
-The voices in your head… They just never go away.
-I’ve just learned to accept them for what they are, just part of the process.
+The voices in your head.
+They just never go away.
+I’ve just learned to accept them for what they are; part of the process.

-Man… I don’t know, other than having ideas and trying to execute them...
-I look at those things as my goals.
-[For example] The Purpose Hotel.
+Man.
+I don’t know, other than having ideas and trying to execute them; I look at those things as my goals.
+[For example,] The Purpose Hotel.
 My goal is for the hotel to open, be a success, and [allow me to] be able to do all the things that I want it to do.
 That’s my goal.
-Obviously, within that crazy goal are a lot of miniature goals; like securing the land, investors, hotel management… You know, goals along the way to the big goal.
+Obviously, within that crazy goal are a lot of miniature goals; like securing the land, investors, and hotel management.
+You know, goals along the way to the big goal.
 That dream is still audacious and long-term and has kind of taken over all of my focus and energy.
 It is actually hard to have goals outside of that because it’s pretty all-consuming.

 As creatives, we’re jelly.
 We’re the messy substance that is unpredictable.
 We’re all over the place.
 We have to find that totally different person, the peanut butter, that can stick things together.

 My business partner is my extreme, extreme opposite in every way.
-The way we talk, the way we dress, the way we think… we are total opposites, but at the same time, we share the same morals.
+The way we talk, the way we dress, the way we think, everything.
+We are total opposites, but at the same time, we share the same morals.
 We have to be aligned in our mission, but the way we each do and approach things is just night and day different.
 Especially with big ideas, I think there’s just a certain level of execution that I don’t think creatives usually have built into them.
 We tend to be the visionary and idea people.
-Another way to put it is to say that we’re the ‘What’ and the ‘Why’ but we’re not the ‘How’.
-We have to find somebody who can be the ‘How’.
-Someone that enjoys being the ‘How’ and wants to be the ‘How’.
+Another way to put it is to say that we’re the ‘What’ and the ‘Why,’ but we’re not the ‘How.’
+We have to find somebody who can be the ‘How.’
+Someone that enjoys being the ‘How’ and wants to be the ‘How.’
 My partner has really been the genius behind figuring out how to do this.

 Yeah, it’s funny, but it’s definitely an accurate analogy!

 I’d say the fact that I was a child professional backup singer.
 Haha!
 I did that for about ten years and was in a kids group.
-I kind of grew up in the studio and ended up on a lot of records.
+I grew up in the studio and ended up on a lot of records.
 Even now, I can read sheet music and pretty much nail it on the first try.
-It was like a career before careers... and then I hit puberty and that career tanked.
+It was like a career before careers.
+Then I hit puberty, and that career tanked.
 Haha!